 Network Activity Indicators*

+The network activity indicator is deprecated in iOS 13 and on devices with edge-to-edge displays.
 In iOS 12 and earlier, and on devices without edge-to-edge displays, a network activity indicator spins in the status bar at the top of the screen as networking occurs.
 It disappears when networking is complete.
 This indicator looks just like an activity indicator and is noninteractive.

 Show this indicator only for network operations lasting more than a few seconds.
 Don’t display the indicator for quick network operations because it’s likely to disappear before anyone notices its presence or realizes what it’s meant to communicate.